aharvard/my-site/src/posts/2019-02-01-web-componenents.md

 Web components can be made with vanilla JavaScript, CSS, and HTML.
 You can find some in-depth resources on MDN's [Concepts and Usage](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 Keep in mind that older browsers will need some support via polyfills and take extra care to ensure accessibility.

-Personally, I find the ergonomics of writing vanilla JS for Web Components to be a little uncomfortable.
-If that's your jam, you rock! 🤘

 ### Stencil

+I find the ergonomics of writing vanilla JS for Web Components to be a little uncomfortable.
+If that's your jam, you rock!

 Lucky for me there are some tools out there that take the pain out of building web components.
 I'm a big fan of [Stencil](https://stenciljs.com/).
 As they say on their website: "Stencil combines the best concepts of the most popular frontend frameworks and generates 100% standards-based Web Components that run in any modern browser."